On branched covering representation of 4-manifolds

+The existence of such cobordism branched covering follows as a special case of Theorem \ref{bc-cpt/thm} and it is used in the proofs of Theorems \ref{bc-cpt-bis/thm}, \ref{bc-open/thm} and \ref{bc-open-bis/thm}.
+On the other hand, the proof of Theorem \ref{bc-cpt/thm} depends on the weaker version of the above cobordism property represented by Lemma \ref{concordance/thm}, in which the restriction of $p$ over $S^3 \times \{1\}$ is only PL equivalent but not necessarily equal to $p_1 \times \id_{\{1\}}$.

+In \cite{PZ17-2} we use Theorem \ref{bc-cpt/thm} to characterize the PL 4-ma\-nifolds that are branched coverings of one of the following manifolds: $\CP^2$, $\CPbar^2$, $S^2 \times S^2$, $S^2 \simtimes S^2$, or $S^3 \times S^1$.
+Therein, we derive also representation results for submanifolds as branched coverings of standard submanifolds of such basic 4-manifolds.

-We will always adopt the PL point of view if not differently stated, referring to \cite{RS72} for the basic definitions and facts concerning PL topology.
+We will always adopt the PL point of view if not differently stated, referring to the book of Rourke and Sanderson \cite{RS72} for the basic definitions and facts concerning PL topology.
 However, all our results in the PL category also have a smooth counterpart, being PL $=$ DIFF in dimension four.